 Evens later drawings shows a belt driving the larger rear wheel from the smaller front wheel

 that is corrected in an even later drawing. both wheels have then the same size.

 Evens also tried to move the launch date from 1805 to 1804 (steamboat patents ??)

-As a mud digger (dredge) is was not a success she laid for years waiting to be scraped.
+As a mud digger (dredge) is was not a success, she laid in active for years.

 In the bottom photo a more realistic MODEL.

 In witch a leather belt driven from the paddle wheel drives a rear wheel.

 But 15 metric tons?
 If that belt does not slip?
 Will that wheel have any grip on the road?

 |EWK Alf-1 (Amphibisches LöschFahrzeug) (1968)

 The Alf was a request by the State of Rheinland-Pfalz to have an amphibious fire fighting vehicle at the Rhein river.